 I have a passionate interest in documentary portraits and photo-journalism: particularly ‘communities and people in context’.

-In May 2018 I was sent on an assignment to the region of Karamoja, northern Uganda: which has experienced extreme civil unrest up until recently.
-Funded by the UK Space Agency’s International Partnership Programme, my assignment was to photograph the farmers, pastoralists, their livestock and the landscape.
+In May 2018 I was sent by the UK Space Agency on assignment to Karamoja, northern Uganda: an area which has experienced extreme civil unrest up until recently.
+My assignment was to photograph the farmers, pastoralists and the landscape.
 Not easy – as in much of photographs in Africa are often forbidden without permission – I was very fortunate to be assigned a driver, a native-speaking Karamojan.

 Over three seperate assignments to the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University studying the effects of soil erosion both on the landscape and cultural impact on the communities there.
 This project is on-going.